Military Disney Tips

 You can adjust the windows on the front, rear, and side opposite the door for ventilation or to keep any rain out by pushing or pulling on the levers.

 All Skyliner windows are tinted, but some have scrims placed on the windows.
 Scrims are plastic covering with lots of small holes that are applied to windows by Disney (and others) in order to place an image on the outside of the window, in this case Disney characters (it looks like they are riding in the gondola from the outside.
 From the inside you can still see out (though not as well) due to the multiple small holes in the scrim and its dark inner color.
 Disney has done this for years with their monorails and buses.
 The view is slightly restricted when looking out and the scrims really plays havoc with photography.
-So of you plan to take pics or just want a better view, you can ask the cast member doing the boarding for a gondola without a scrim (except during peak times).
+So if you plan to take pics or just want a better view, you can ask the cast member doing the boarding for a gondola without a scrim (except during peak times).

 Skyliner with Scrim.
 Hollywood Studios Line over Parking Lot